 Creating a true cycling city

 We launched our ten year strategy in 2017 to transform cycling in Southampton.
 We're only two years in but we've already made some big improvements to the Southampton Cycle Network (SCN).
 Here's an update on where we're creating high quality, consistent and safe cycle routes in 2019.

 SCN1 Western Cycle Freeway

-We’re in the final stages of completing the SCN1 route from Totton in the west to Southampton Central Station was completed in July 2019.
-This has set the benchmark standard for what we aim to achieve with the other main cycle freeways.
+The SCN1 cycle route from Totton in the west to Southampton Central Station was completed in July 2019.
+This has set the benchmark standard for what we aim to achieve with our other main cycle freeways.
 Additional works to enhance cycle connections to Portland Terrace are planned for next year, while Hampshire County Council will also be commencing improvements to the existing shared route into Totton in spring 2020.
-Check out our Western Cycle Freeway project page to learn more about what's happening.
+Check out our Western Cycle Freeway project page to learn more.

 SCN3 Eastern Cycle Freeway